chandrakant6492/DeDuCE/README.md

 - `4.
 Deforestation attribution (Python)-Statistical`: Statistical deforestation attribution, estimation of carbon emissions and quality assessment.
 Results generated for this step are archived on Zenodo.
 - `5.
 Data analysis and visualisation`: All data analyses presented in the study.
 - `6.
 Sensitivity analyses.ipynb`: Sensitivity analyses details provided in Table 1 of the manuscript.
 - `7.
-Trade analyses and visualisation.ipynb`: Deforestation embodied in trade analysed using the DeDuCE dataset.
+Trade analyses visualisation.ipynb`: Deforestation embodied in trade analysed using the DeDuCE dataset.
 - `Troubleshooting`: For troubleshooting spatial and statistical deforestation attribution code.
 It also provides a demo of the DeDuCE model's `Spatial` and `Statistical` deforestation attribution segments.